SPI Local Application

 FAQ

-• It is expected that the work of the policy project will be shared equally between all team members.
+• Deepen leadership and collaboration skills with team members that may be from different organizations, have different work styles or experience and background, and/or reside in different parts of LA County.
+It is expected that the work of the policy project will be shared equitably among all team members.

 • You are eligible to apply for the Solís Policy Institute as long as: